What's in a Name?

 Prior to residential development the area that is now Strathmore was generally known as North Essendon.
 Strathmore railway station was originally called "North Essendon".
 In 1936 the construction of the Presbyterian Church in Upland Road was completed and this church was initially known as "Upland Road Presbyterian Church" as there was already a North Essendon Presbyterian Church in Keilor Road.
 There was also a North Essendon Primary School in the area which would have created problems for the naming of the new primary school when it was built.

 The name of "Strathmore" was first suggested by the Rev. John Sinclair who was the minister for both the "Essendon North" and the "Upland Road" Presbyterian Churches.
 The name was considered appropriate for two reasons.
 Firstly Thomas Napier came from an area in Scotland close to the valley of Strathmore.
 Secondly the then Queen Elizabeth#, (the Consort of King George VI, and the queen mother - deceased) was the daughter of the then Earl and Countess of Strathmore.
 The Seat of the Earl of Strathmore is Glamis Castle# which is also located close to the area in Scotland known as Strathmore Valley#.

-The name Strathmore was initially adopted by the church and then grew to have universal acceptance.
+The name Strathmore was initially adopted by the church in April 1938 and then grew to have universal acceptance.
 The name was submitted to Council in 1943.
 The Railways also eventually yielded to pressure and changed the name of their station from North Essendon to Strathmore in 1955.